nanjalaruth/Group-5-miniproject_RNASEQ/README.md

 - Differential Expression Analysis in R using DeSEq
 - Converting the pipeline to R Markdown and Snakemake

-## Asummary report of the workflow is documented on the Wiki page
+## A summary report of the workflow is documented on the Wiki page